Pivotal Tracker Review

 Pivotal Tracker also employs Google Cloud Storage, Google Cloud CDN, and Google Cloud SQL to store data, and it uses Amazon S3 for file attachments.
 All data is encrypted at rest and backed up regularly.
 Furthermore, Pivotal Tracker performs third-party security audits for vulnerabilities at least once a year.

-Pivotal Tracker is a great solution for software development teams that are looking for a way to track progress on their projects.
+Pivotal Tracker is a great solution for software development teams looking for a way to track progress on their projects.
 Since Pivotal Tracker is based on Agile principles and Scrum methodologies, the software works best when used within this context.

 However, if Pivotal Tacker seems like the right solution for you, we suggest you head over to the company’s website and sign up for a free trial.
 You’ll be able to test the software for thirty days, and you may find that it’s exactly what you were looking for!